-The estimation was based on procedures set out in the Eurostat Practical Guide - 2016 edition.
+The estimation was based on procedures set out in the Eurostat Practical Guide, "Environmental goods and services sector accounts - Practical guide - 2016 edition".
 SAS programs were written to arrive at grossed-up estimates.
 New data sources or improved survey data that might cause revisions could be readily incorporated without contaminating the procedural aspects of the estimation.